Quickly and reliably deliver containerized apps to the cloud with Progress Chef.

 As the Cloud has evolved, smart organizations have rethought their application development and delivery models to best use the advantages of cloud architectures.
 First-generation cloud workloads in Amazon AWS, Microsoft Azure, Google Cloud Engine and other clouds were primarily a “lift and shift” exercise.
-These efforts moved on-prem apps and infrastructure into a commodity unmanaged platform for cost savings in both hardware spend and IT overhead.
+These efforts moved on-premises apps and infrastructure into a commodity unmanaged platform for cost savings in both hardware spend and IT overhead.

 This “Cloud Native” approach takes advantage of the architecture of the cloud, in combination with microservice architecture and container technologies to rethink what's possible with application architectures in a cloud-based world.
 Cloud native app strategies has created a revolution in IT, but requires a new way of thinking to best take advantage of the power of the cloud.